ropensci/nodbi/README.md

 for `docdb_create`. \*\*Only simple queries (e.g. equality for a single field) and updates are supported for Elasticsearch at the moment.
-Only root fields can be specified for CouchDB, whereas subitems can be specified in dot notation for Elasticsearch, MongoDB, SQLite and PostgreSQL.
+Only root fields can be specified for CouchDB, whereas subitems can be specified in dot notation for Elasticsearch, MongoDB, SQLite, PostgreSQL and DuckDB.

 For capabilities in terms of operations and parameter combinations across any of the database backends, see section